mohamedkandil83/log_analysis/README.md

 # log_analysis

-The third project in Udacity Full Stack Nanodegree
+## Description

+In Udacity Full Stack Nanodegree program.
+Task number 3 is about a reporting using the logs.
+The program executes three given queries and print the results as plain text.
+The queries are about top authors, articles and error requests.
+Module psycopg2 is used for postegres.

-How to set up environment for the project
+## How to set up environment for the project

 - install VirtualBox
 - install Vagrant

-How to Run
+## How to Run
 Use these commands:
 - vagrant up
 - vagrant ssh